New Bilibid Prison: Martial Law era

 The rise of Ferdinand Marcos saw the establishment of the Sampaguita Rehabilitation Center - later named Camp Sampaguita - within the NBP compound.
 It served both as the headquarters of the 225th Philippine Constabulary Company, and also as a stockade for Political Prisoners.
 Sampaguita was the southernmost of four major clusters of concentration camps for political prisoners in the Greater Manila Area at the time, Sampaguita being the "S" in "A, B, C, and S" with the other letters representing Camps Aguinaldo ("A"), Bonifacio ("B"), and Crame ("C").

-21st century
+In 1975, Muntinlupa became part of Metro Manila and Bureau of Prisons' division in the town transferred to the new National Capital Region.

+Contemporary era and present day

+After the EDSA People Power in 1986, New Bilibid Prison was reorganized after Bureau of Prisons became Bureau of Corrections in 1989 and in 1995, Muntinlupa became a city.

 In June 2014, Department of Justice Undersecretary Francisco Baraan III, supervising official on the Bureau of Corrections and the NBP said that the National Penitentiary will be moved to Barangay San Isidro in Laur, Nueva Ecija.

 In 2016, the New Bilibid Prison drug trafficking scandal was a criminal investigation and political scandal concerning allegations of government involvement in the Philippines illegal drug trade at the New Bilibid Prison.
 The allegations were made by President Rodrigo Duterte after announcing that the two top convicted drug lords in the Philippines continued to run their drug rings from inside the national penitentiary, with former administration officials and their local government cohorts as co-conspirators.

-In 2022, it was announced that there are plans to relocate the medium and maximum security prisons to Occidental Mindoro, and the minimum security inmates to Fort Magsaysay, Nueva Ecija.
+In 2022, the relocation of inmates away from the New Bilibid Prison to decongest the facility began.
+Plans were announced to relocate the medium and maximum security prisons to Occidental Mindoro, and the minimum security inmates to Fort Magsaysay, Nueva Ecija.